goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️4.4 Preventing test code issues with Test linters

 :white_check_mark: **Do:** A set of ESLint plugins were built specifically for inspecting the tests code patterns and discover issues.
-For example, [eslint-plugin-mocha](https://www.npmjs.com/package/eslint-plugin-mocha) will warn when a test is written at the global level (not a son of a describe() statement) or when tests are [skipped](https://mochajs.org/#inclusive-tests) which might lead to a false belief that all tests are passing.
+For example, [eslint-plugin-mocha](https://www.npmjs.com/package/eslint-plugin-mocha) will warn when a test is written at the global level (not a descendant of a describe() statement) or when tests are [skipped](https://mochajs.org/#inclusive-tests) which might lead to a false belief that all tests are passing.
 Similarly, [eslint-plugin-jest](https://github.com/jest-community/eslint-plugin-jest) can, for example, warn when a test has no assertions at all (not checking anything)

 <br/>